elchs/LetoDBf/Readme.txt

  !
 DEPRECATED !
  because of ugly design problems.
 It is left as dummy function.
  If such functionality is really needed, encapsulate your request in a transaction.
- Or use: LetoCommit() after the record is appended, to spare an tiny unlock request to server.
+ Or use: Leto_Commit() after the record is appended, to spare an tiny unlock request to server.

       RddInfo( RDDI_REFRESHCOUNT[, <lSet> ] )